 Specifically for the social sciences, the provost established review committees, and one of the recommendations that we are implementing right now is creation of the Cornell Center for Social Sciences.

 We already have several independent units that are providing research support and promoting interdisciplinary research in the social sciences; we want to bring that all under one umbrella.
-The new center will comprise all the social sciences units that are part of the vice provost for research portfolio, such as the Cornell Survey Research Institute, the Cornell Institute for Social and Economic Research, the Roper Center for Public Opinion Research, and the Cornell Institute for the Social Sciences.
+The new center will comprise all the social sciences units that are part of the vice president for research and innovation portfolio, such as the Cornell Survey Research Institute, the Cornell Institute for Social and Economic Research, the Roper Center for Public Opinion Research, and the Cornell Institute for the Social Sciences.
 The new structure will allow for more effective deployment of our resources and position our faculty well to seek additional funding from outside sources.

 We have named two very accomplished faculty—Sahara Byrne, professor of communication, and Peter K. Enns, associate professor of government and executive director of the Roper Center—as interim codirectors of the center to oversee the activities in the next couple of years and to bring all these efficiencies and synergies together.
 We’re planning to launch a national search in the summer of 2020 to hire the new director of that center, someone with an international reputation for scholarship and who can help bring in external funding that matches our ambition for the center.